seancvr/terraform_linode_basic/README.md

 ```

 ## Deprovision resources
-If you no longer need to Linode instance and want to clean up, simply run the **destroy** command, and the resources will be deprovisioned.
+If you no longer need the Linode instance and want to clean up, simply run the **destroy** command, and the resources will be deprovisioned.
 ```
 terraform destroy
 ```